 I took a pause here and decided to add a new feature to the cousin tracker – being able to edit subjects from the cousin graph.
 Then after rolling out the enhancement for everyone else, I returned to my research.

 Evidentia had flagged the parent-child links that I already had proofs for with a green check mark.
 It wasn’t many.
 The next step was to input evidence for the missing links.

 I have a confession to make – I did NOT do a “reasonably exhaustive search”, as required by the Genealogical Proof Standard.
 Russ already had a lead on me, and my goal for this fun afternoon project was to confirm whether I did or did not have “evidence to support” the claim that 1) I was related to the MRCA, Samuel Allen, and 2) Russ was related to Samuel Allen as well.
 For that admittedly low standard, I settled for one or two reasonably reliable sources for each “proof”.

 - For many of the links I knew I had sources already linked to my family tree on Ancestry – I just hadn’t analyzed them in Evidentia yet.

 - For my grandfather’s link to his mother, I used the Massachusetts Vital Records, 1840–1910 collection on ancestry as well as the 1920 US Census.

-- For Hattie’s link to Annis I used the 1880 US Census and Hattie’s marriage record in the Massachusetts, Marriage Records, 1840-1915 collection.
+- For Hattie’s link to Annis, I used the 1880 US Census and Hattie’s marriage record in Massachusetts, Marriage Records, 1840-1915 collection.

 I realized at this point that “doing it right” even without the reasonably exhaustive search, was going to take some time.
 Russ is a great guy, and I really wanted to prove he was my cousin, so I confess that I took the rest of my research offline.
 I still used the Cousin Tracker as a visual to let me know what I needed.